Table Of Contents

 It does not surprise me.
 The conditions were horrible,” Kaplan said.
 “The probation department heads at the time allowed children’s lives to be ruined every day

-One of the plaintiffs in the lawsuit, 38-year-old Akeila Jefferson, claims she was 16 when she entered Camp Scott, and deputy probation officer Thomas Jackson began grooming her for sexual favors.
-First, he began touching her sexually, and eventually assaulted her multiple times in the laundry room, guard shack and camp office.
-Jackson warned her he would make her time at the camp difficult if she told anyone, Jefferson said.
+First, he began touching her sexually and eventually assaulted her multiple times in the laundry room, guard shack, and camp office.
+Jefferson said Jackson warned her he would make her time at the camp difficult if she told anyone.

-The abuse continued even after her release at age 18 in 2001, with Jackson taking her out to eat, to shop and to a rented motel room for repeated sexual encounters.
+The abuse continued even after her release at age 18 in 2001, with Jackson taking her out to eat, to shop, and to a rented motel room for repeated sexual encounters.

 I always felt I had to go.
 It never crossed my mind otherwise,” Jefferson said